MechanicalRabbit/PrettyPrinting.jl/README.md

                 rate = 19.38)])]
 ```

-PPrint knows how to format tuples, vectors, and dictionaries.
-Other data types
+PrettyPrinting knows how to format tuples, vectors, and dictionaries.
+Other
-should implement `PPrint.tile()` as shown in the
+data types should implement `PrettyPrinting.tile()` as shown in the
 [**documentation**][doc-dev-url].